MileHacker Logo

 • Carefully pack any purchased wine in your checked luggage using wine travel bags or inflatable bottle protector sleeves.

-• Check airline baggage allowances and restrictions for liquids before packing.
+• Check airline baggage allowances and limitations for liquids prior to packing.

 • Alternatively, have wineries ship bottles directly to your home state or country.
 This is often the safest and most convenient option for larger purchases.
 Be aware of state and international import laws.